-- Select or specify groundcover seeding that is appropriate for the site conditions.
-The seed mix should remain simple and respond to topography, wet or dry conditions, Illinois Tollway mowing criteria, channelized storm drainage facilities and should protect sensitive native and natural areas to remain. - Apply the Illinois Tollway policy on reducing mowing maintenance (see Appendix 7 for Illinois Tollway's Roadside Mowing Guide) when identifying seeding areas and seed mixes.
-Reduced moving maintenance areas are an opportunity to specify native grass plus forb seed mixes to enhance erosion control, create seasonal interest and beauty and create habitat for pollinator species. - Tall Fescue or Kentucky 31 fescue, red fescue, rye and smooth brome, Bermuda grass, perennial ryegrass, winter rye and Kentucky bluegrass are identified as nonnative invasive species of grass that spread and impact beneficial native grass and forb species in Illinois and throughout the United States.
-Avoid specifying their use near natural drainage features and native natural areas to remain. - Provide station and mile post locations on the Landscape Plans for easier field reference.
-Locate beginning and end of seeding limits and typical widths of separate bands of seed mixes using road station and offset distances and typical dimensions as applicable.

-C. Mowing Field Indicators

-- Areas of native grass and forb mixes that are to be mowed and those areas which are to be left natural should be identified on the plans. - Special habitat or areas of newly planted or desired volunteer woody tree and shrub plantings to remain should be identified on the plans to protect the areas during construction or maintenance.
+- c.
+Tree Plantings shall be coordinated with ITS camera and outdoor advertising viewsheds and shall not be located where they may block the view of ITS cameras or outdoor advertising signs when the trees reach maturity. - d.
+Identify and avoid slopes which are too steep for planting and topographic restrictions. - e.
+Identify drainage paths and restrictions of plantable areas. - f.
+Offsets from structures and utilities: Comply with utility agency tree and plant offset requirements and as directed by the Illinois Tollway. - g.
+Identify all environmental sensitive locations. - 2.
+Seeding - a.
+Select or specify groundcover seeding that is appropriate for the site conditions.
+The seed mix should remain simple and respond to topography, wet or dry conditions, Illinois Tollway mowing criteria, channelized storm drainage facilities and should protect sensitive native and natural areas to remain. - b.
+Apply the Illinois Tollway policy on reducing mowing maintenance (see Appendix G for Illinois Tollway's Roadside Mowing Guide) when identifying seeding areas and seed mixes.
+Reduced mowing maintenance areas are an opportunity to specify native grass plus forb seed mixes to enhance erosion control, create seasonal interest and beauty and create habitat for pollinator species. - c.
+Tall Fescue or Kentucky 31 fescue, red fescue, rye and smooth brome, Bermuda grass, perennial ryegrass, winter rye and Kentucky bluegrass are identified as nonnative invasive species of grass that spread and impact beneficial native grass and forb species in Illinois and throughout the United States.
+Avoid specifying their use near natural drainage features and native natural areas to remain. - d.
+Provide station and mile post locations on the Landscape Plans for easier field reference.
+Locate beginning and end of seeding limits and typical widths of separate bands of seed mixes using road station and offset distances and typical dimensions as applicable. - 3.
+Mowing Field Indicators - a.
+Areas of native grass and forb mixes that are to be mowed and those areas which are to be left natural should be identified on the plans. - b.
+Special habitat or areas of newly planted or desired volunteer woody tree and shrub plantings to remain should be identified on the plans to protect the areas during construction or maintenance. - c.
 The use of permanent or temporary mowing stakes should be coordinated with the Illinois Tollway Landscape Architect and Illinois Tollway Maintenance prior to use.